 Perhaps the nastiest of these is the Notice of Abandonment.

 Thankfully, the USPTO offers clemency for companies that make these mistakes.
-Forgetful applicants have opportunities to reclaim their registrations.
+Forgetful applicants have opportunities to reclaim their registrations and protect their intellectual property.
 The specific avenues available depend on the manner of abandonment and the application’s specific circumstances.

 Once you submit your trademark application, the USPTO will review it.
 The process usually takes four to six months.
-If the USPTO finds issues with your application, including technical errors or similarities to existing marks, they will issue an Office Action.
+If the USPTO finds issues with your application, including technical errors or similarities to existing marks, the examining attorney will issue an Office Action.
 Therein you will find the action necessary to complete the review process.

 The USPTO requires responses to Office Action letters within six months of its mailing date.
 Abandonment most frequently occurs at this stage.
 If you fail to respond, for any reason, the USPTO will issue a Notice of Abandonment.

 In some cases the USPTO will send the Office Action to the wrong address.
 This is the least common, but the most recoverable.
-Other cases include simple failure to respond due to inaction, failure to respond to a Notice of Allowance with a Statement of Use, and non-reception of the Office Action by the applicant.
+Other cases include simple failure to respond due to inaction, failure to respond to a Notice of Allowance with a Statement of Use (SOU), and non-reception of the Office Action by the applicant.
+(You may very well be able to get an extension of time to file an SOU as well.)

 Reviving an abandoned trademark application